nils-soderman/unreal-remote-execution/README.md

 const remoteExecution = new RemoteExecution();

-// Start the remote execution server, this will start looking for remote nodes remoteExecution.start();
+// Start the remote execution server remoteExecution.start();

-// Get the first remote node found, with a timeout of 5 seconds remoteExecution.getFirstRemoteNode(5000).then(
+// This will start searching for nodes and return the first node found, with a timeout of 5 seconds remoteExecution.getFirstRemoteNode(5000).then(
     async (node) => {
         // Once a node is found, open a command connection